rlivingsus/misc/books.md

 - THE SIBYL'S WAR:  1)Pawn, 2)Knight:AChronicle of the Sibyl's War, 3)Queen:AChronicle of the Sibyl's War
 - COBRA REBELLION:  1)Cobra Slave, 2)Cobra Outlaw, 3)Cobra Traitor

+### STARWARS
+- Miller, John Jackson: Kenobi
+- Johnson, EK: Ahsoka
+- Ireland, Justina: The High Republic: A Test of Courage
+- Gray, Claudia: Journey to Star Wars: The Last Jedi Leia, Princess of Alderaan
+- From a Certain Point of View